 Equipment Needed for Automatic Coop Lighting

-What do I Need to Buy for my Chickens/Ducks?
+What do I Need to Buy to Automate Lighting for my Chickens/Ducks?

 Depending on your coop set up you will need a few things to get going.
 Every setup will consist of this list of basic pieces.
 You can see more detail on each below.